EnviroNorm® means more accurate analysis, higher quality training, and better race results.

 - What if a session is done indoors?

 If a session is completed indoors, be sure to check the "indoor session" box.
 This will override the forecasted conditions with your default indoor conditions, which can be edited in your settings.

-- What about the swim?
+- What about swimming?

 Air temperature and humidity are largely irrelevant for swim intensities, so only elevation will have an impact on your pacing.
 Swim sessions do not need to be marked as indoors.